The Kingmaker (audio drama): Plot

-This is a historical serial in four episodes, concerning the murder by King Richard III of the Princes in the Tower, set mainly in the year 1485.
+This is a historical serial in four episodes, concerning the murder by Richard III of England of the Princes in the Tower, set mainly in the year 1485.
 The Doctor is investigating the death of the Princes because it is a genuine historical mystery.
-He visits Shakespeare, in the 16th century, to learn as much background as he can from the author of the most famous play based on the life of Richard III, before taking the more dangerous step of a landing in 1485.
+He visits William Shakespeare, in the 16th century, to learn as much background as he can from the author of the most famous play based on the life of Richard III, before taking the more dangerous step of a landing in 1485.

 Performance and Context

 Starring Peter Davison, The Kingmaker is written by professional scriptwriter Nev Fountain, best known as writer of the radio comedy series Dead Ringers for BBC Radio 4.
-Moreover one of the principal guest stars in this story is the Dead Ringers actor and impressionist Jon Culshaw.
+Moreover, one of the principal guest stars in this story is the Dead Ringers actor and impressionist Jon Culshaw.

 The script has some elements which spoof The Hitchhikers Guide to the Galaxy (there is a robot which evokes memories of Marvin, the Paranoid Android); it has William Shakespeare (complete with a humorous, but authentic, cod-Birmingham accent); and it has King Richard III (both the character in Shakespeare's play, and the actual king in 1485).
 It also has Jon Culshaw doing, at one point, his famous impression of Tom Baker as the 4th Doctor.
 Culshaw also gives a performance as King Richard's brother in law, Earl Rivers.